giantswarm/rook-operator-app/UPDATING.md

 git remote add -f rook-upstream https://github.com/rook/rook.git
 ```

-First we checkout the tag we want to update to - it is fine to be in a
+Next we checkout the tag we want to update to - it is fine to be in a
 detached head state as we aren't going to be committing anything here.

 Note: it isn't possible to specify the origin of a tag, so if you have a